top of page

 At a glance

-• ATMs are common in Tunis, coastal cities, airports, malls, and tourism zones
+• ATMs are widely available in Tunis, larger cities, airports, malls, and tourism areas.

 • International Visa and Mastercard cards usually work reliably in urban areas